grassrootseconomics/docs.grassecon.org/docs/commons/template.md

     2. Divisibility: Vouchers can be divided to a specified precision, as determined by the Issuer.
 This means that the holder of one Voucher can send a portion of the Voucher to another member, with the precision specified by the Issuer by a number of digits.
     3. Name and Symbol and Contract Address: Each Voucher must have a name and symbol specified by the Issuer, and a unique Contract Address (public key).
     4. Contact Information: The Voucher must include contact information for the holder to know how to redeem the Voucher as payment for the Issuer's products.
 The Issuer must keep this information accurate and up-to date.
     5. Unit of Account: Standard unit of measure for value in exchange.
-Each Voucher on the Platform issued by a Member should specify a Unit of Account.
+Each Voucher issued by a Member should specify a Unit of Account.
         1. Example: 1000 SRF Vouchers can be said to be redeemable by the Issuing Member for 1000 Kenyan Shillings worth of the Issuer’s services.
     6. Expiration: Vouchers may have a specified expiration date or an expiration rate.
 For example, a Voucher with an expiration rate of 2% per month would result in a holder having 98 Vouchers at the end of the month, if the holder had 100 Vouchers at the beginning of the month.
     7. Sink Account and Issuance Period: Expired Vouchers will accrue in a specified association account or contract after a specified Issuance period.
 This means that the balance of Vouchers in the Sink Account will increase by the sum of expired Vouchers, after the Issuance Period.